Cradax1/nutritions-api/ReadMe.md

 # Nutrition-Api

+**_IMPORTANT:_** The repo is currently extended from a pure REST API to a website!
+Keycloak is currently disabled!

 A REST API to store and get food, meals and a food diary.
 This API is also connected to the external provider https://world.openfoodfacts.org/ to retrieve food information by barcodes.